Is your girlfriend book club beginning to get a little stale?

 Through the help of her husband’s grandfather, Mary met Father Michael, her best and only friend.
 Though she has isolated herself from others in the Mill River community, Mary was very interested in the lives of the townspeople.
 Father Michael kept her apprised of the town’s events, she faithfully read the local paper, and eventually she watched local TV news.
 As a result of this interest Mary reached out to the people through anonymous gifts.

 The secondary characters had their own effect on the plot.
 They were all linked by Mary and her anonymous gifts.
-These characters were the citizens of Mill River, most specifically Officer Kyle Hansen, school teacher Claudia Simon, Daisy Delaine, Officer Leroy and Rowen, the daughter of Officer Hansen.
+These characters were the citizens of Mill River, most specifically Officer Kyle Hansen, school teacher Claudia Simon, nexium 40 mg where to buy Daisy Delaine, Officer Leroy and Rowen, the daughter of Officer Hansen.

 Throughout this book many people were not how they were perceived.
 Most of them, like Mary, were flawed in some way.